hermajan/facolors/readme.md

 * [npm](https://www.npmjs.com) - `npm i @hermajan/facolors`

 ## Documentation
 Usage and documentation for this project is in [GitHub wiki](https://github.com/hermajan/facolors/wiki).
+Examples are visible on [website](https://hermajan.net/facolors).